JosephTLyons/Track-Notes-1/README.md

 A simple audio plugin to hold your session and track notes.

 ![alt tag](https://github.com/JosephTLyons/Track-Notes/blob/master/Images/Track%20Notes%20GUI.png?raw=true)
--GUI screenshot is larger than the actual GUI
+-GUI screenshot may not be the same size as the actual GUI

 # License and Source Code:
 * Track Notes is open source and under GPL_v3 licensing, you can find the code here: https://github.com/JosephTLyons/Track-Notes